ApelsinU/ApelsinU/README.md

 I am Frontend Developer and i am passionate about web-development and creating  beautiful and user-friendly web-interfaces.
 I also interested in web-app perfomance and optimizations.
-Have some expirience in full-stack and backend on Node.js
+Have some experience in full-stack and backend on Node.js

 **DEGREE** 📖